 Brooke Leigh is a multi-disciplinary artist from Sydney, Australia.
 By investigating repressed memories and anxiety through processes of drawing, her work explores how the performative act or event can become a cathartic experience.
-Leigh has recently completed her Master of Fine Art degree at the Sydney College of the Arts (USYD) and LUCA School of Arts (Ghent, Belgium).
-Working with intense states of the body, she explores the performative gesture through writing, drawing, print-making, live performance and audiovisual installation.
-Leigh has exhibited and performed in Australia, Belgium, Lithuania, Italy, Spain and the UK.
-Her recent publications as author include ‘Moving Marks,’ PAJ: A Journal of Performance and Art 115 (Winter 2016) Massachusetts: MIT Press, and ‘Time trace: A drawn perception’, Drawing: Research, Theory, Practice, 1: 2 (July 2016), Bristol: Intellect Books.
+Leigh recently completed her Master of Fine Art degree at the Sydney College of the Arts (USYD) and LUCA School of Arts (Ghent, Belgium).
+Her live performance entitled, Drawn-Out was held at MCA ARTBAR curated by Julie Rrap (2017), Museum of Contemporary Art Australia and New Contemporaries (2018), SCA Galleries, Sydney College of the Arts.
+Leigh’s recent publications as author include ‘Moving Marks’, PAJ: A Journal of Performance and Art 115 (Winter 2016) Massachusetts: MIT Press, and ‘Time trace: A drawn perception’, Drawing: Research, Theory, Practice, 1: 2 (July 2016), Bristol: Intellect Books.

 Image: Brooke Leigh Where I Start And Where I End Nobody Knows 2017, monoprint